GonzalezVictorM/bhr1_phylogeny/README.md

 ## jgi-api-list-retriever.py
 Retrieves a csv with all the files in this portals.
 It is necessary sorth through this csv to select the ones we are interested in using the R code. we should end up with one file per portal.

+## package_installer.R
+Installs all packages you will need from R.

 ## phylogeny-wrangling.R
 Organizes the phylogeny based on the recovered tax_IDs from mycocosm.